jokale/jo-blog-two/content/blog/index.md

-- Create a Stateful Component
+- Creating a Stateful Component
-- Render State in the User Interface
+- Rendering State in the User Interface
-- Render State in the User Interface Another Way
+- Rendering State in the User Interface Another Way
-- Set State with this.setState
+- Setting State with this.setState
-- Bind ‘this’ to a Class Method
+- Binding ‘this’ to a Class Method

 - Use State to Toggle an Element